matrix-org/thirdroom/docs/guides/developers.md

 1. Submit a pull request to the main repository with your changes, including a detailed description of your contribution and any relevant issue numbers.
 The Third Room maintainers will review your submission and provide feedback or request changes as necessary.

 By contributing to the open-source repository, you can help shape the future of Third Room and enhance the platform for users around the world.
 Your expertise and dedication are invaluable to the growth and success of the project, and we look forward to collaborating with you.

+## Alternate Third Room Clients and WebSG Implementations

+We've designed Third Room from the start to be just one client in a larger ecosystem of interoperable clients for browsing virtual worlds created with glTF and WebSG content.
+We encourage you to create your own Third Room client or WebSG implementation, and we're happy to provide guidance and support to help you get started.
+If you're interested please reach out to us on [Matrix](https://matrix.to/#/#thirdroom-dev:matrix.org).

+## Participation in glTF Standards Groups

+We're active members of both the [Khronos 3D Formats Working Group](https://www.khronos.org/gltf/) and the [Open Metaverse Interoperability Group's glTF Working Group](https://github.com/omigroup/gltf-extensions).
+We're committed to helping shape the future of glTF and we're excited to collaborate with other members of the community to improve the standards and make interoperable virtual worlds better for everyone.

+Participation in Khronos requires a membership, but participation in the Open Metaverse Interoperability Group is open to anyone.
+If you're interested in participating in the glTF Working Group, please join the [OMI Discord](https://discord.com/invite/NJtT9grz5E) and [join us at one of our weekly meetings](https://github.com/omigroup/gltf-extensions#meetings).